Aaron A. Weaver Chapter 776 MOPH

 To preserve the proud legacy of the Purple Heart Medal.

-Sr. Vice Cdr: Richard S. Allen
+Cdr: Richard “Bud” Allen

-Jr. Vice Cdr: Lee Helscel
+Jr. Vice Cdr: Chris Boreland

 Adjutant: Curt Ebitz

-Service Off: Joseph McClister
+Service Off: Joe McClister

-Welfare Off: Lee Helscel
+Welfare Off: Gary Bain

 Historian: Curt Ebitz

-Americanism Off: John Auble
+Americanism Off: William Korber

 At his headquarters in Newburgh, New York, on August 7, 1782, General George Washington devised two new badges of distinction for enlisted men and noncommissioned officers.
 To signify loyal military service, he ordered a chevron to be worn on the left sleeve of the uniform coat for the rank and file who had completed three years of duty "with bravery, fidelity, and good conduct"; two chevrons signified six years of service.
 The second badge, for "any singularly meritorious Action," was the "Figure of a Heart in Purple Cloth or Silk edged with narrow Lace or Binding."
 This device, the Badge of Military Merit, was affixed to the uniform coat above the left breast and permitted its wearer to pass guards and sentinels without challenge and to have his name and regiment inscribed in a Book of Merit.
 The Badge specifically honored the lower ranks, where decorations were unknown in contemporary European Armies.
 As Washington intended, the road to glory in a patriot army is thus open to all."